Loading...

 UNLTD Off-Road Racing Helicopter Rules

-UNLTD Off-Road Racing Series Helicopter Rules:
+Please review the UNLTD Off-Road Racing Series Helicopter Rules

 At UNLTD Off-Road Racing, we place the utmost importance on safety, adhering strictly to all Federal Aviation Administration (FAA) and local laws, as well as airport safety regulations.
 Our approach to helicopter safety is centered around ensuring the well-being of our pilots, racers, and the public at all of our events.
 This commitment to safety and regulation adherence is not only a cornerstone of our operations but also a key factor in maintaining the integrity and success of our off-road races.
 Our policies are designed to minimize risks and ensure a safe, enjoyable experience for all of our racers, the media, and our spectators.